leloykun/leloykun.github.io/content/ponder/muon-opt-coeffs/index.md

     Text: "Crossposted from X (formerly Twitter)"
 ---

-> Site is currently under construction.
-For now, you can read the original X/Twitter thread here: https://x.com/leloykun/status/1892793848163946799

----

 ## What's Muon?

 Muon is an optimizer for 2D parameters that approximately semi-orthogonalizes the gradient first using Newton-Schulz iteration before using it to update the parameters.